Skip to main content

 What this dot point is asking

-You need to describe what equilibrium is at the particle level, write and use the equilibrium constant expression, and predict the direction a system shifts when it is disturbed.
+TASC expects you to describe equilibrium at the particle level, write and use the equilibrium constant expression, compare QQ with KcK_c, and predict shifts when a system is disturbed.

 Dynamic equilibrium

 A reversible reaction can proceed forwards and backwards.
 Early on the forward rate is high because reactant concentration is high.
 As products build up, the reverse rate rises.
 Eventually the two rates become equal and the concentrations of all species stop changing.
-This is dynamic equilibrium: both reactions are still occurring, but there is no net change.
-It can only be reached in a closed system, and it can be approached from either direction.
+This is dynamic equilibrium: both reactions still occur, but there is no net change.
+It is reached only in a closed system and can be approached from either direction.

 The equilibrium constant